Female education: Violence against women

-Violence against women students became a political issue in Sweden during the period from 1900 to 1940.
+Violence against women, specifically against girls and women that were students, became a political issue in Sweden during the period from 1900 to 1940.
+Educators were similarly affected.
 By 1900, 66 percent of Sweden's teachers were women, many of whom worked in isolated rural areas, where they faced loneliness and the threat of male violence.
 Politicians, teachers, and female authors debated a number of solutions to reduce these threats, such as providing the teachers with guard dogs, weapons, and telephones.

-In Pakistan, a negative relationship was found between the formal level of education a woman attains and the likelihood of violence against that woman (After, 2013).
-The researcher used snowball convenient sampling, a sampling method where participants are referred.
-Ethical and privacy issues made this the most convenient method.
-An informant played a major role in gathering information that was then cross-checked.
-The sample of victims of violence was made up of married women from ages 18–60 both from rural and urban communities.
-The study described different forms of physical violence that are already present and provided an idea of what women go through, even across communities (rural and urban).
-Education in this study was stressed to be the solution and a necessity in eliminating violence.
-A discussion of political and social barriers is needed.
+A study conducted in Pakistan revealed a negative relationship between formal levels of education and the occurrence of violence in a woman's lifetime (After, 2013).
+The study involved married women with different levels of educational attainment, ranging from complete illiteracy to master's level qualifications.
+Presence and severity of violent incidences were 10% lower in those who were literate compared to their illiterate counterparts, and with rates continuting to decline for each increase in qualification.
+Only 8% of women with a master's degree reported experiencing violence in their lifetimes.

-The relationship is a lot more complicated than it seems, women can be illiterate but still become empowered (Marrs Fuchsel, 2014).
-Immigrant Latina Women (ILW) were part of a qualitative study of 8 to 10 participant groups, at a time, and completed an 11-week program centered on self-esteem, domestic violence awareness, and healthy relationships.
-Immigrant Latina Women (ILW) is a highly affected group by domestic violence.
-Though this program took place outside of a traditional classroom, dialogue, critical thinking, and emotional well-being were stressed, areas that should be acquired while in school.
-Lastly, though many of the women were illiterates they were still able to come away with a stronger sense of control over their own lives, an important life skill.
+The relationship is a lot more complicated than it seems, because women can be illiterate but still become empowered (Marrs Fuchsel, 2014).
+Immigrant Latina women were included in a qualitative study analyzing the use of an 11-week program centered on self-esteem, domestic violence awareness, and healthy relationships.
+Immigrant Latina women are highly affected by domestic violence.
+Though this program took place outside of a traditional classroom, dialogue, critical thinking and emotional well-being were stressed, areas that should be acquired while in school.
+Lastly, though many of the women were illiterate, they were still able to come away with a stronger sense of control over their own lives, an important life skill.

-Different countries experience various forms of violence against women and girls, which in Nigeria, UNICEF noted 16 facts about such incidence.
-Some of those facts include: physical effects, psychological effects, short-term and long-term effect; effects on the victims, the children, the society among others There are factors that promote violence against women, which should be made open to the public.
-There is need for proper women and girl education to save them from the tragedy called violence.
-Development can be possible if individuals are able to learn positive habits that will shied them away from violence.
-World Health indicated that around the globe about 30% of women experience violence either by intimate sex mate or relatives.
+UNICEF noted 16 facts about violence against women and girls in Nigeria.
+Some of those facts include: physical effects, psychological effects, short-term and long-term effects; effects on the victims, the children and the society, among others.
+There are factors that promote violence against women on a country-wide scale, such as a lack of female education, which should be made openly known to the public.
+Development can be possible if individuals are able to learn positive habits that will shield them away from violence.
 In the 1980s, Zambia brought in schooling at all levels.